carlosefr/atmega/README.md

 To set the ATmega configuration fuses, use the `Tools > Burn Bootloader` menu item.
 This doesn't actually burn an Arduino bootloader onto the chip, it only sets the chip configuration for the chosen clock settings.

+**Note:** If you're seeing weird behavior, like things not running at the speed you're expecting, check if you're updated the chip configuration properly. **It isn't updated automatically** when you upload a sketch to it.

 To load programs into the microcontroller, use the `Upload` button as usual.
 You can also use the `Sketch > Upload with Programmer` menu entry.
 Both will make the IDE upload the code using the selected ISP programmer.

 Pin Mapping